uwaisalqadri/MangaKu/README.md

 * Some Kotlinx & Jetpack Components

 ## <a name="domain-to-presentation"></a> 💨 Domain to Presentation
-In Android, Because both `core` and `androidApp` write in Kotlin, we can simply collect flow :
+In Android, Because both `core` and `androidApp` written in Kotlin, we can simply collect flow :
 ```
 private fun getTrendingManga() = viewModelScope.launch {
   _trendingManga.value = Result.loading()